LinuxProgramador/Encoder/README.md

 Disclaimer
 The author assumes no responsibility for any misuse of this tool.
 It was developed strictly for educational and research purposes.

+RECOMMENDATION: Run encode.py first and then pass obfuscate.py to it, also recommended one round each

 Dependencies: